With a history of thousands of years, Hanoi is a destination imbued with the rich culture of Vietnam.

 6. Relax in the traditional house space

 After days of discovering Hanoi, it’s time to slow down and let your body relax.
-You may take a rest to the fullest in a traditional wooden house space, with a pleasant herbal aroma.
+You may take a rest in a traditional wooden house space, with a pleasant herbal aroma.

 You can choose from a variety of treatments from essential oil massage to hair care.
-Relax, you will be able to drink a warm cup of tea and recharge with delicious snacks.
+Relax, you will be able to drink a warm cup of tea with delicious snacks.

 What are you waiting for?
 Let’s choose one of the massage services in the traditional house to enjoy it.